windmill-labs/windmilldocs/docs/apps/9_css_editor.md

 The Global CSS Editor is designed to give styling and theming across your entire app.
 This functionality offers a centralized location for defining, managing, and applying CSS rules.
 It's useful for ensuring consistent styling and for creating reusable themes.

-The Global CSS Editor is a feature exclusive to [Enterprise & Team Editions](../7_plans_details/index.mdx).
+The Global CSS Editor is a feature exclusive to [Cloud & Enterprise Self-Hosted](../misc/7_plans_details/index.mdx).
 However, users on the Community Edition can still access and experiment with this tool directly in the editor for evaluation purposes, although these changes will not be reflected in the app preview.

 <video
   className="border-2 rounded-xl object-cover w-full h-full dark:border-gray-800"